buildingblocks/generator-bb-prototype-website/README.md

 ---------------

 1. Install Yeoman: `npm install -g yo`
-2. Install the generator: `npm install -g generator-bbproject`
+2. Install the generator: `npm install -g generator-bb-prototype-website`

 Usage
 ---------------
 1. Create a new directory for your project `mkdir project`
 2. Go into that folder `cd project`
-3. Run: `yo bbproject`
+3. Run: `yo bb-prototype-website`
 4. Run: `npm install`
 5. Start using Boilerplate